sarashamas/docs-calendar/docs/api/provider/rest_routes/put_routes/js_eventcalendar_putevent_route.md

 ---
-sidebar_label: Put /events
+sidebar_label: PUT /events
-title: Put /events
+title: PUT /events
-description: You can learn about the Put /events route in the documentation of the DHTMLX JavaScript Event Calendar library.
+description: You can learn about the PUT /events route in the documentation of the DHTMLX JavaScript Event Calendar library.
 Browse developer guides and API reference, try out code examples and live demos, and download a free 30-day evaluation version of DHTMLX Event Calendar.
 ---

-# Put /events
+# PUT /events

 ### Description

 @short: Updates data on an event

 The route handles the PUT request made to the **'/events/{id}'** path.

 <table style="border: 1px solid white; border-collapse: collapse; width:50%">
 <thead style="border: 1px solid white; border-collapse: collapse;">